aimhubio/aim/docs/source/ui/pages/run_management.md

 Metrics tab contains the visualizations of all the metrics tracked for the given run.

-When checking a run results, there are some metrics that are looked at first.
-Instead of scrolling down to find those metrics each time, you can pin them to the top.
-In the same way you can unpin those metrics.
+When exploring run results, some metrics are looked at more often.
+Pin those metrics to the top of the page to find them easier and faster.
+Undo pinning by clicking on "unpin" button.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Single Run page metrics tab" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/run-single-page/metrics_tab_pin.png">